 Type of assessment Inspection and measurement Pre-conditions 1.
 The ICT is stationary ICT.
-2. There is an obstacle that is an integral part of the ICT.
-There is a hobstacle that is an integral part of the lot.
-There is a knee clearance space under the obstacle between 230 mm (9 inches) and 685 mm (25 inches) above the floor.
+There is an obstacle that is an integral part of the ICT.
+3. There is a knee clearance space under the obstacle between 230 mm (9 inches) and 685 mm (25 inches) above the floor.
 Procedure 1.
 Check that there is a knee clearance that extends less than 635 mm (25 inches) under the obstacle at a height of 230 mm (9 inches) above the floor.
 Result Pass: Check 1 is true Fail: Check 1 is false Not applicable: Pre-condition 1, 2 or 3 is not met b)

-Type of assessment Inspection and measurement Pre-conditions 1.
-The ICT is stationary ICT.
-2. There is an obstacle that is an integral part of the ICT.
-3. There is a knee clearance space under the obstacle between 230 mm (9 inches) and 685 mm (25 inches) above the floor.
+Type of assessment Inspection and measurement Pre-conditions The ICT is stationary ICT.
+There is an obstacle that is an integral part of the ICT.
+There is a knee clearance space under the obstacle between 230 mm (9 inches) and 685 mm (25 inches) above the floor.
 Procedure 1.
 Check that there is a knee clearance that extends at least 280 mm (11 inches) under the obstacle at a height of 230 mm (9 inches) above the floor.
 Result Pass: Check 1 is true Fail: Check 1 is false Not applicable: Pre-condition 1, 2 or 3 is not met